On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Introduction

-Globalization strategies are critical for ensuring global convergence in Newton's method~\cite[Ch.1]{betts2010}.
-Merit functions, such as $l_p$-norm penalty or augmented Lagrangian, balance cost reduction and constraint violation but require careful penalty parameter selection.
+Inspired by sequential convex programming, we proposed sequential (linear) SOS programming~\cite{Cunis2023acc}.
+This method reduced the number of iterations compared to coordinate descent and provides (local, linear) convergence guarantees as an instance of quasi-Newton methods.
+However, it lacks a comprehensive globalization strategy and it does not explicitly address constraint violations.
+Furthermore, for practical problems faster convergence is desirable.
+Thus, leveraging a sequential quadratic, instead of sequential linear programming approach with a suitable globalization strategy is desirable.
+Efficient constraint violation checks are crucial, particularly in nonlinear optimization used for system analysis and verification, to ensure correctness of the results.
+While simple function evaluations in combination with some norm are used in parameter optimization, conic and SOS programming require projections onto the corresponding cone(s)~\cite{Boyd2005}.
+As no analytical projection operator is available for the SOS cone, projections must be computed using reliable numerical methods.
+Globalization strategies are critical for ensuring global convergence of Newton-type methods~\cite[Chapter~1]{betts2010}.
+Merit functions, such as $l_p$-norm penalty or augmented Lagrangian, in combination with line search, balance cost reduction and constraint violation but require careful penalty parameter selection.
 This can introduce additional computational costs due to the need for iterative penalty adjustments (cf.~\cite{nocedalNumericalOptimization2006,bieglerNonlinearProgrammingConcepts2010}) and introduce numerical instability if wrongly selected.
-This issue is especially relevant in the context of SOS constraint violations, as frequent checks are needed for the penalty adjustment, which may significantly increase the computational burden.
-Trust-region methods offer superior convergence properties~\cite{bieglerNonlinearProgrammingConcepts2010}, yet, they come at a higher computational cost and lead to larger problems due to additional (norm) constraints.
+This issue is especially relevant in the context of SOS constraint violations as frequent checks, needed for the penalty adjustment, may significantly increase the computational burden.
 The filter algorithm~\cite{fletcherNonlinearProgrammingPenalty2002} offers a promising alternative by decoupling feasibility and optimality.
-It tracks objective values and constraint violations, making it robust to penalty parameter sensitivity and gives more flexibility in selecting the next solution candidate~\cite{bieglerNonlinearProgrammingConcepts2010}.
+It tracks objective values and constraint violations, making it robust to penalty parameter selection and gives more flexibility in computing the next solution candidate~\cite{bieglerNonlinearProgrammingConcepts2010}.
 Unlike Merit functions, the filter explicitly handles infeasibility through a {restoration phase}~\cite[Section~3.3]{fletcherNonlinearProgrammingPenalty2002}, alleviating numerical instability and ensuring global convergence at the cost of a higher implementation effort.
+Unlike line search, trust-region methods modify both the step-length and search direction using either Merit functions or a filter.
+According to~\cite[Section~5.7]{bieglerNonlinearProgrammingConcepts2010} they offer superior convergence properties (compared to line search), yet, they come at a higher computational cost and lead to larger problems due to additional (norm) constraints.
+Given these considerations, a filter line search algorithm appears to be a suitable candidate for nonconvex SOS programs.